ateeqdev/web3_of_the_day/README.md

 If a node rejects the proposal or doesn't respond, it's vote is considered nil.
 2/3rd of the votes is called Polka.

+#### Fab 2, 2022: Why POS is not mainstream?

+POS is disadvantageous in following ways:

+1. Rich becomes richer
+2. To corrupt the network, merely 33% of voting power is required, whereas PoW needs 51%

 #### Fab 1, 2022: RAFT Leader

 How to be the leader in RAFT Consensus?